 Taken at one of Theo's Soirees, these are three most excellent women.
 Joan (on the right) lent her voice to Intelligent Design.
 Unfortunately Lori and Mandy were back in LA and were not able to contribute.
 Next time for sure.

 Petulant Frenzy is a Sydney based Frank Zappa tribute band.
-There are too many members to go into to detail but that's Kendal on the trumpet who saved Intelligent Design, Matt on vocals who did the art work, and of course the might Mr. Les.
+There are too many members to go into to detail but that's Kendal on the trumpet who saved Intelligent Design, To her left is Matt on vocals who did the art work, and of course the might Mr. Les.
 The Frenzy are really good at what they do so if you ever get the chance to go see them do it.

 Like so many of our friends we met Martin at a pub in Los Angeles, and like Boyd he had the perfect accent for Cheap Red Stamp.

-Michele (third from left with the pink hair) is an actor, a writer, and a teacher who helped get Theo through university by giving him a job as an actor in her theatre company touring the schools of Sydney.
+Michele (third from left with the pink hair) is an actor, a writer, and a teacher who helped get Theo through university by giving him a job as an actor in her theatre company Lamplight touring the schools of Sydney.
 That's Patrick her husband behind her who also sang on Intelligent Design.

 Trevor's guitar playing is, to coin a phrase, Not So Bad.
 This was taken during one of his Wasp Island recording sessions.